 One Size Doesn’t Fit All

-One of the most recent scams come from what is referred to as “trust mills.”
+One of the most recent scams comes from what is referred to as “trust mills.”
 These establishments offer a one-size-fits-all solution by using scare tactics to push an expensive “living trust kit” on people.
 These cookie-cutter-solutions are not efficient, and in most instances will not hold up legally.
 Trusts and wills are complex legal documents that need to be customized to the individual with special care.
 We don’t recommend buying software, or prepackaged documents to fill out.

 Avoiding Estate Planning Scams

 Finding a reputable estate planning lawyer is really the only way to avoid getting scammed.
-We don’t recommend using software, or prepackaged documents to plan your estate.
+We don’t recommend using the software, or prepackaged documents to plan your estate.
 Ask friends and family if they can refer an attorney to you that handled their will or trust.